 Let's take a closer look at some important aspects that typography can influence.

 Typography is a big part of your branding.
-It's another way you can establish a specific style that in combination with other elements, like a logo, the structure of your site, colors, can create a unique experience that will differentiate your website from others.
+It's another way you can establish a specific style that in combination with other content elements, like a logo, the structure of your site, colors, can create a unique experience that will differentiate your website from others.

 Set the mood